 - The technical report, maps, and other products are available on the website.

-- A manuscript on the study findings is currently under review.
+- A manuscript on the study findings is currently in press at the journal Archives of Public Health.

 Rural-Urban Health Disparities in Older Adults